cocoalex00/python-aerpy/README.md

 A library for reading ".aedat" files for logging outputs from [DVS event-based cameras](https://inivation.com/dvs/).

 Fork - When opening old datasets like [DVS128 Gestures](https://paperswithcode.com/dataset/dvs128-gesture-dataset) most libraries seem to be too modern.
-This library was the most compact that I could find/edit to my needs.
+This repo was the most compact that I could find/edit to my needs.

 # How to install